xiwwan/dtff/README.md

 Today, for convenience, I have merged all branches into a new branch `main` except `feature-1` since it will incur conflict between files in the toy example.

+Update on 11/7/2021

+Sorry, I noticed I made a mistake in the toy example.
+I fixed it in the `feature-1`.
+It will not affect the `main` branch.